sa2c/AccelerateAI/sections/access.md

 ## Creating a project

-If your research doesn't already have a Supercomputing Wales project, then you will need to create a new one.
+If your research doesn't already have a Supercomputing Wales project associated with AccelerateAI, then you will need to create a new one.
+(If you already use Supercomputing Wales, you will need to apply for a new project in order to use AccelerateAI.)
 To do this, visit [MySCW](myscw), and in the menu on the left-hand side, click "Create Project Application".
 The project form requests a number of details about the research you will be doing.

-Please use the "Project Description" field to outline what research you will be performing, as well as how the AccelerateAI facilities will enable you to get the results you are looking for.
-Under the "Owning institution project reference" field, please mention you will be using AccelerateAI, so that we know to set up this access.
+Please use the "Project Description" field to outline what research you will be performing, and mention that you will be using AccelerateAI, as well as how the AccelerateAI facilities will enable you to get the results you are looking for.
+Please also specify what academic outputs (publications, conference talks, grant proposals) will be enabled by the project.

 Applications are reviewed weekly.
 The review process is primarily to ensure that the machine is able to meet your needs, and that we have enough information to let our funders know what we are using their resources for.
 If there are any problems with the form, we will get in touch for more information.
 If you have not had a response to your application within a week of submission, please get in touch with [SA2C Support](sa2csupport).